Blog

 Financial institutions operate in one of the most heavily regulated sectors, where compliance is non-negotiable.
 A wide range of regulations govern how sensitive data is handled, and failure to comply can result in significant penalties.

-Here’s a quick overview of the key regulations:
+Here’s a quick overview of some key regulations:

 1. GDPR (General Data Protection Regulation): This EU regulation focuses on protecting customer data privacy.
 Financial institutions handling European customers' data must ensure stringent data protection measures are in place to avoid hefty fines, which can reach up to 4% of global turnover.